nxt-insurance/nxt_schema/README.md

 ## What it is for?

-NxtSchema is a type casting and validation framework that allows you to validate and type cast arbitrary nested structures of data.
+NxtSchema is a type coercion and validation framework that allows you to coerce and validate arbitrary nested structures of data.
+It is highly inspired by https://dry-rb.org/gems/dry-schema and https://dry-rb.org/gems/dry-validation from the amazing dry.rb eco system.
+In contrast to dry-schema, NxtSchema aims to be a simpler solution that is easier to understand and ships with some handy features that do not exist in dry-schema).

 ### Usage